Lightning-AI/torchmetrics/docs/source/references/modules.rst

 .. autoclass:: torchmetrics.Metric
     :noindex:

-.. note:: Metric states are being synchornized by default in a distributed setting.
+.. note:: Metric states are being synchornized by default in a distributed setting when using :meth:`~torchmetrics.Metric.state_dict`.
 This behaviour can be blocked in the following ways.

 .. doctest::